josbeir/cakephp-latte-view/README.md

 ## Using the Latte [type system](https://latte.nette.org/en/type-system)

+> **Note:** Using the type system is completely optional.
+You can continue using traditional variable passing (e.g., `$this->set('variable', $value)`) as you would with any CakePHP view.
+The type system is an additional feature that enhances IDE support and type safety when desired.

 One of the great things about Latte is its integration with various IDEs through the `{templateType}` and `{varType}` tags.

 This plugin allows you to pass typed objects to templates, enabling you to utilize this powerful feature for better IDE support and type safety.